 We’ve tried to make sure everything we do at The Chopping Block minimises our impact to the environment, but when a 7 year old is asking why the world is literally falling apart, you really sit up and listen.

-The next day, we started looking at our processes a little closer and, although there will always be room for improvement, we’ve put together a list of what steps we’ll be taking to become a more sustainable business.
+The next day, we started looking at our processes a little closer and, although there will always be room to improve the sustainability of our methods and procedures, we’ve put together a list of what steps we’ll be taking to become a more sustainable business.

 What we do now: